percona/postgres/contrib/pg_tde/documentation/docs/setup.md

 # Set up `pg_tde`

 The steps below describe the default key configuration.
 This means that the entire PostgreSQL cluster is encrypted using the same global encryption key.

+!!! note

     For how to configure multi-tenancy, see the [Set up multi-tenancy](how-to/multi-tenant-setup.md) guidelines.

 --8<-- "kms-considerations.md"